intel/neural-compressor/neural_compressor/pruner/README.md

   Iterative pruning means the model is gradually pruned to its target sparsity during a training process.
 The pruning process contains several pruning steps, and each step raises model's sparsity to a higher value.
 In the final pruning step, the model reaches target sparsity and the pruning process ends.

+- Progressive Pruning

+  Progressive pruning aims at smoothing the structured pruning by automatically interpolating a group of interval masks during the pruning process.
+In this method, a sequence of masks are generated to enable a more flexible pruning process and those masks would gradually change into ones to fit the target pruning structure.

 ### Regularization